 This post may contain affiliate links.
 Please see my full Disclosure Policy for details.

-It’s never too early to get your kids excited about reading!
-Whether your child is an avid reader or too young to learn yet, you can still use these tips!
-One of my favorite things about parenting is reading to my kids.
-I love snuggling on the couch or bed with a pile of picture books or sharing a chapter book I loved at their age.
 Now don’t get me wrong, there are times when everyone is bickering about whose book I will read first, who gets to sit where, and the toddler keeps interrupting, but it’s worth all the little struggles because my children are learning to love books and reading.
-If you are looking for ways to help your child love reading here are 12 ways you can help light that fire:

 12 ways to get kids excited about reading